Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Should I move trigger logic to Flow?
 Sometimes yes.
 If the logic is purely declarative (set a field, send email, call a sub-flow), Flow is more maintainable.
 Apex triggers earn their keep when the logic is iteration-heavy, recursive, or needs precise CPU control.

-What's the difference between before and after triggers?
-Before triggers run before the record commits — you can modify Trigger.new directly without a separate update.
-After triggers run after commit — you have access to record IDs (insert) and can do follow-up work that depends on the record being saved.
+What is the difference between before and after triggers?
+Before triggers run before the record commits.
+You can modify Trigger.new directly without a separate update.
+After triggers run after commit.
+You have access to record IDs (insert) and can do follow-up work that depends on the record being saved.

 Do triggers fire on the Bulk API?
 Yes.
 Bulk API loads chunk records into 200-record batches; the trigger fires on each batch.
 Bulk safety is the entire reason for the patterns in this guide.

 Are managed packages affected?
 Managed packages have their own namespaces and trigger contexts.
-Your triggers can fire alongside theirs but you can't see or modify their code.
+Your triggers can fire alongside theirs but you cannot see or modify their code.
 Test with the package installed.

 Pick a framework today.
 Refactor your worst trigger to it.
 The codebase improvement is permanent; the regret stops accumulating.